 A Letter From the Director

 Dear Parents of 9th, 10th and 11th graders:

-Solebury School is proud to offer a social innovation program that we believe is unique in a high school setting.
-The aim of the program is to educate, train, assist and inspire high school students who are committed to effecting positive social or environmental change.
-Students who complete these programs will graduate from high school equipped with an effective set of leadership and project planning skills.
+Teach2Serve, an experiential learning program developed at Solebury School, is designed to educate, train, and inspire high school students who want to bring about positive social change in their world.
+Students who complete this program will graduate from high school equipped with an effective set of leadership skills.
 This program is consistent with the values and respect for all humankind that Solebury School has always promoted and puts us at the forefront of public service education for high school students.

-I am the Director of the program at Solebury School.
-Year one of the program consists of classes, workshops, community service, summer reading, and the development and execution of a group service project.
-Each spring, applications are accepted for the following year.
-This year, we are opening applications to students in 9th, 10th and 11th grade, and those who are admitted into this program will begin classes the following year.
-At the end of the first year Public Service Certificate Program, students in their sophomore or junior year may apply to be Teach2Serve Fellows and spend a second and maybe even a third year completing a capstone project that benefits the environment or a community in need.
-In this program, students learn by doing and gain leadership, team building, relationship building, fundraising, public speaking, problem solving, project development, and organizational skills.
+The first year of the program consists of classes, workshops, community service, a summer internship opportunity, and the development and execution of a group project to address an environmental or social problem that they care about.
+The program was designed for students beginning 10th or 11th grade in the fall, but applications will be considered from Solebury students in any grade.
+At the end of the first year Public Service Certificate Program, students may apply to be Teach2Serve Fellows and spend a second and maybe even a third year completing a capstone project that benefits a community in need or the environment.
+In this program, students learn by doing and gain team building, fundraising, public speaking, creative problem solving, and project development skills.

 Teach2Serve Director, Diane Downs

 In the first year of the program, students explore the history and philosophy of philanthropy and social change, and develop various leadership skills before conceiving, planning, and implementing a group project to address a social or environmental problem they have identified.
 Students who continue for a second year work with a teacher to develop a capstone project to address an issue of particular interest to them.
 See course specifics below.